kateschulz/ANLY-502/README.md

 ## Data Analysis

 ### Summary Statistics
 The first notebook, *qry_scores.ipynb*, is where I computed some summary statistics on the dataset, in addition to performing the average scoring query.
 The full dataset had 476,259,744 rows.
-After querying, I found that:
+After querying, I found that the:

 * Number of Distinct Subreddits = 233,505
 * Highest Average Score = 103.33333333333333